Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 A latte is also easy to make if you have the right equipment.
 You'll need something to steam and froth the milk and an espresso brewer.

 You can easily froth milk at home.
-If you want to know about six quick ways to do so, you can find more information here.
+You can find more information here if you want to know about six quick ways to do so.

 The AeroPress and Moka pot are great alternatives to an espresso machine.
 These coffee brewers make amazing espresso-like coffee that works great to make this drink.